Whenever I meet somebody for the first time, I usually know what they are wondering.

 “Oh my god!”, and so on.

 One sister even tried to tell me that I was lying about my own heritage.
 For the most part, people just cannot fathom the idea that Jamaican Muslims even exist.
-Despite the fact that most people in the Caribbean (particularly those of African and South Asian descent) have some ancestral lineage with Islam; Caribbean Muslims cannot escape the stereotype that we are either Christian or Rasta.
+Despite the fact that most people in the Caribbean (particularly those of African and South Asian descent) have some ancestral lineage with Islam, Caribbean Muslims cannot escape the stereotype that we are either Christians or Rastas.

-People just do not realize that there are large, Muslim communities throughout the entire Caribbean, and most certainly do not know that many of the ancestors brought to the Caribbean from West/Central Africa were Muslim (although I acknowledge our own spiritual systems prior to the arrival of Islam in Africa).
+People just do not realise that there are large Muslim communities throughout the entire Caribbean, and most certainly do not know that many of the ancestors brought to the Caribbean from West/Central Africa were Muslim (although I acknowledge our own spiritual systems prior to the arrival of Islam in Africa).

 Racism within Muslim Communities

-I have even had a Muslim brother outright tell me that he could never introduce someone like me to his family because I am, ‘you know…from a different culture’.
+I have even had a Muslim brother outright tell me that he could never introduce someone like me to his family because I am, ‘you know, from a different culture’.
 But again, let’s not beat around the bush.
-What he was really saying, though he may not have even realized it himself, or intentionally meant it that way, was – because you are Jamaican…because you are black.
+What he was really saying, though he may not have even realised it himself or intentionally meant it that way, was that because you are Jamaican, because you are black.

-This article first appeared on The Black Muslim Times UK
+This article is from our archives, and it first appeared on The Black Muslim Times UK.